boots-edu/textbook/source/text/10-webz-advanced/events.md

 );
 ```

--   event2.next(4) called in the child would print 5 from the parent.
+-   `event2.notify(4)` called in the child would print 5 from the parent.
--   Event2.error(new Error("Bad stuff")) would print the error object as an error from the parent.
+-   `Event2.error(new Error("Bad stuff"))` would print the error object as an error from the parent.

 > Note: This second parameter is optional if you don't want error notifications.